neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### Batch 1 Performance Comparison

-DeepSparse is also able to gain a speed-up over ONNX Runtime for latency-sensitive, batch 1 scenario.
+DeepSparse is also able to gain a speed-up over ONNX Runtime for the latency-sensitive, batch 1 scenario.

 #### ONNX Runtime Baseline
 At batch 1, ONNX Runtime achieves 48 images/sec with the standard, dense YOLOv5s.